beynar/kit-state-params/README.md

 ## 1. Introduction

-kit-state-params is a lightweight and powerful library for SvelteKit that simplifies state management and URL synchronization.
+kit-state-params is a lightweight and simple library for SvelteKit that simplifies state management and URL synchronization.
 It provides a seamless way to keep your application state in sync with URL search parameters, enhancing user experience and enabling easy sharing of application states.

 Key features:

-- works like a normal state in svelte 5
+- Works like a normal state in svelte 5 (reactive and mutable)
 - Automatic URL synchronization: State changes are reflected in the URL, making it easy to share and bookmark specific application states.
 - Type-safe schema definition: Define your state structure with a simple schema, ensuring type safety throughout your application.
 - Reactive state management: Utilizes Svelte's reactive state system for efficient updates and rendering.